Updated for 2021!

-Oogie Boogie Bash is the newest Halloween party at Disney California Adventure Park.
-It runs from September 17- October 31st on Tuesdays, Thursdays and Sundays.
-Tickets are sold out but I wanted to share with you our experience at the Oogie Boogie Bash, especially for those that have tickets.
-For those of you that don’t have tickets, BUY THEM NEXT YEAR WHEN THEY ARE FOR SALE!!!!
+Oogie Boogie Bash is the Halloween party at Disney California Adventure Park which started in 2019.
+It runs from September 9th- October 31st on Tuesdays, Thursdays and Sundays.
+Tickets are sold out but I wanted to share with you our experience at Oogie Boogie Bash, especially for those that have tickets.
+For those of you that don’t have tickets, BUY THEM WHEN THEY GO ON SALE NEXT YEAR!

 I’ve been to Mickey’s Not-So-Scary Halloween Party as well as Mickey’s Halloween Party.
 But Oogie Boogie Bash might be my favorite!
 I’ll explain more later on in this post but here’s some basic information about OBB which is also available on Disneyland’s website.